Public land

 In all modern states, a portion of land is held by central or local governments.
-This is called public land, state land, or Crown land (Australia, and Canada).
+This is called public land, state land, or Crown land (Commonwealth realms).
 The system of tenure of public land, and the terminology used, varies between countries.
 The following examples illustrate some of the range.

-Commonwealth countries
+Commonwealth realms

-In several Commonwealth countries such as Australia, New Zealand and Canada, public lands are referred to as Crown lands.
+In several Commonwealth realms such as Australia, New Zealand and Canada, public lands are referred to as Crown lands.
 Recent proposals to sell Crown lands have been highly controversial.